 I will develop the theory of quantum cluster algebras "from scratch", in particular giving a short elementary proof of the Laurent phenomenon.

 I will introduce the notion of valued quivers and the basic features of their representation theory, namely reflection functors.
-I will show how one can construct non-initial cluster variables from the representations of a valued quiver, and if there is time, I will indicate how to prove this result using only the reflection functors.No Notes/Supplements Uploaded No Videos Uploaded
+I will show how one can construct non-initial cluster variables from the representations of a valued quiver, and if there is time, I will indicate how to prove this result using only the reflection functors.No Notes/Supplements Uploaded No Video Files Uploaded